MahdiyehB/JavaFirstProject/README.md

 # JavaFirstProject

-this is a java project only for test. this project reads two file and insert records into DB two different tables. has dome validation on records, use multy threading to read CSV file. logs details as info or error or ... to a log file. puts invalid records into a json file. the database is MySQL.
+this is a java project only for test. this project reads two file and insert records into two different database tables (uses datasource connection)\n It has dome validation on records, use multy threading to read CSV file. logs details as info or error or ... to a log file. puts invalid records into a json file. the database is MySQL.